andyshuxin/huozi/README.md

-Bisheng
+Huozi
 =======
-Bisheng is a GUI wrapper around AEP (see below) that facilitates production of an online magazine.
-Bisheng grew out of the experiences of me editing and supervising production of 1510 Weekly.
+Huozi is a GUI wrapper around AEP (see below) that facilitates production of an online magazine.
+Huozi grew out of the experiences of me editing and supervising production of 1510 Weekly.
-For the moment, Bisheng is customized for 1510 Weekly production, hence Chinese-oriented.
+For the moment, Huozi is customized for 1510 Weekly production, hence Chinese-oriented.
 The package is under development and far from decent usability.

 ## AEP